 - Answer the basic details – The opening paragraph should give the reader a basic overview of your story.
 You don’t have to cram every single detail into your lead.
 That’s what the rest of the press release is for.
 In your open, just answer the basic who, what, when, where, why questions, and most importantly, explain why this is relevant and important to the reader.
 If your opening paragraph doesn’t let the reader know why he should care, it’s not doing its job.

 - Cut the crap – Buzzwords always have a knack for finding their way into press release leads.
 Eliminate words and phrases like “leading provider”, “innovate”, “new and improved”, “best of breed”, and so on.
-Here’s a good list of the most commonly used buzzwords in press releases.

 - Ditch the template – Too often, companies fall into the trap of opening their press releases with: “Company ABC, a leading provider of (insert product or service here), recently announced…” It’s the same template that every other company is using, and it drives reporters nuts.
 After reading a dozen other press releases with the same basic opening, do you really think a reporter is going to notice yours if you use that same template?
 Of course not.
 Every lead should be different…fresh and new.
 Show some creativity and break free from the press release template.